Agile – SCRUM software development methodology

 Principle and different stages

-This method requires four types of meetings :
+The Agile software development with SCRUM method requires four types of meetings :

 - Daily meetings: the entire team meets for approximately 15 minutes every day in order to answer the following three questions, usually while standing: what did I do yesterday?
 What am I going to do today?
 Is there a cumbersome impediment today?